A new account rekindles allegations that Trump disrespected Black people on 'The Apprentice'

 “He said again, ‘It’s not like I used the N-word,’ and then he walked off, and that was that,” said Folkes, a New York-based consultant, podcast host and U.S. Air Force veteran.

 Bill Pruitt, a former producer on “The Apprentice," published a recent account alleging that Trump actually used the racist slur to refer to Kwame Jackson, a Black contestant who was a finalist on the show's first season.
-A spokesperson for Trump's campaign has vehemently dismissed the account as false and politically motivated.
-President Joe Biden's campaign, meanwhile, spotlighted Pruitt's account on social media.
+A spokesperson for Trump's campaign has vehemently dismissed the account about the Republican ex-president as false and politically motivated.
+President Joe Biden's Democratic campaign, meanwhile, spotlighted Pruitt's account on social media.

 Almost a decade after he left his reality TV role to run for president, Trump's television career remains central to his biography and political rise.
 It presented Trump Tower to tens of millions of people as a symbol of power and success before Trump launched his first campaign from the building's lobby.
 Last week, the same lobby was the setting for his first appearance after being convicted of 34 felony counts in a hush money scheme to influence the 2016 election.